 You can use the form submission events to trigger your workflows and rules.

-To do this, you'll use the Submitted a form trigger.
+Use the Submitted a form event when setting up the trigger.
 Then, select the form you'd like to trigger the automation.